NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Fetching pre-compiled ASP with conda
 ------------------------------------

 ASP's official releases can be downloaded with ``conda``, for Linux and OSX with the Intel processor.

+ASP conda packages do not exist for ARM64 Mac (M1/M2).
 See :numref:`precompiled_binaries` for how other platforms may be handled.

 The latest conda release is version 3.3.0, published on August 16, 2023.
 See :numref:`news` for what changed since then.
 The newer functionality